 - What level of care they provide

-- How many staff members they employ, and how large the center is
+- How many staff members they employ, the type of staff members, and how large the center is

 - What sort of amenities they offer, such as private rooms, resort-style comfort, and high-quality food

 - What the staff to patient ratios are

 - Whether they offer individualized or specialized treatment plans